aryxenv/TieringMachine/README.md

 A dystopian Social Credit System simulation where citizens are ranked, judged, and tiered based on their behavior.

+> [!WARNING]
+> This was a project built during the Odoo Hackathon 5th edition in **48 hours**, expect code to be messy or bugs to be found.

 ## Overview

 Tiering Machine simulates a society where every action is monitored and scored.
 It features an AI-powered judicial system that evaluates reports and assigns point penalties or rewards, determining a citizen's social standing.